runok-cli/runok/README.md

 * * *

 Everyone ❤️ npm scripts.
-However, when you need to use conditionals, loops, regexp and parsers in yout scripts, you end up writing JavaScript.
+However, when you need to use conditionals, loops, regexp and parsers in your scripts, you end up writing JavaScript.

 **runok gives you a tool to transform your JavaScript scripts into CLI commands**.